lumigo-io/python_tracer/README.md

     print('I cant finally trubleshoot!')
 ```
 * you can find more examples in the examples directory
 * In case of need, there is a kill switch, that stops all the interventions of lumigo immediately, without changing the code.
-Simply add an environment variable `LUMIGO_SWITCH_OFF=1`.
+Simply add an environment variable `LUMIGO_SWITCH_OFF=true`.
+* You can turn on the debug logs by setting the environment variable `LUMIGO_DEBUG=true`

 # How To Contribute